aaryapatil01/CS4395_Portfolio/README.md

 This is our seventh assignment.
 We had to find a text classification data set and perform Naïve Bayes, Logistic Regression, and Neural Networks algorithms on the data.

 You can access my python notebook [here](https://github.com/aaryapatil01/CS4395_Portfolio/blob/main/Assignment%207/HLT_Text_Classification.pdf).

+## Portfolio Assignment: Text Classification 2 (Assignment 8)
+This is our eighth assignment.
+We had to find another text classification data set and perform Sequential, CNN, and different embedding approaches on the data.

+You can access my python notebook [here](https://github.com/aaryapatil01/CS4395_Portfolio/blob/main/Assignment%208/HLT_Text_Classification_2.pdf).